Vehicle registration plates of Canada: Vanity and speciality plates

 In addition, provinces may provide commemorative plates as a standard issue.
 A number of provinces issued plates recognizing the 1967 centennial of the Canadian Confederation during that year.
 Several provinces have issued plates commemorating milestones in their own province.
 Provinces often issue plates with their motto or slogan, such as Quebec's "Je me souviens", British Columbia's "Beautiful British Columbia." or Ontario's "Yours To Discover".
 These are arguably also general commemoratives.
 Saskatchewan's "Land of Living Skies" slogan may be interpreted as a reference to the province's drastically changing weather within minutes or a nod to the northern lights, aurora borealis.

 All provinces offer specialized licence plates for licensed amateur radio operators, in many cases at no extra charge or at a discount compared to standard vanity plates.
 The owner's radio call sign is used instead of a standard-issue serial.

 In preparation for the 2010 Winter Olympics held in Vancouver, the province of British Columbia and the Insurance Corporation of British Columbia issued special "Olympic" registration plates.
 The special plates feature an image of the mountain peaks of Garibaldi Provincial Park as the background, with the Vancouver 2010 logo in the foreground between the letter and number groups of the registration plate.
 The plates were optional, requiring an initial fee of $35.00, as well as a yearly renewal fee of $25.00 per year.
 These "Olympic Plates" were only offered until December 31, 2010, however owners may continue to display them on their vehicle.

-On November 17, 2018 the province of Alberta announced Edmonton Oilers and Calgary Flames licence plates for $75 with $55 of each purchase going to the charity of the selected team, the Edmonton Oilers Community Foundation and the Calgary Flames Foundation, respectively.
-Alberta also has a "Support our Troops" license plate that has been available since July 22, 2014 with most of the money going to the Support our Troops program.
+On November 17, 2018, the province of Alberta announced Edmonton Oilers and Calgary Flames licence plates for $75 with $55 of each purchase going to the charity of the selected team, the Edmonton Oilers Community Foundation and the Calgary Flames Foundation, respectively.
+Alberta also has a "Support our Troops" licence plate that has been available since July 22, 2014 with most of the money going to the Support our Troops program.

 Jurisdiction

 Armed Forces

-Vehicles owned by the Canadian Armed Forces and the Department of National Defence are also specially plated, and authorised for movement on all highways and roads.
+Vehicles owned by the Canadian Armed Forces and the Department of National Defence are specially plated, and authorized for movement on all highways and roads.
 Called a "Canadian Forces Registration" (CFR), these licence plates are white with a green border and the text "Canada" written on them at the top in green, with a red maple leaf on either side of the text at the top.
-License plates show only the CFR's last five numbers for vehicles and for trailers.
+Licence plates show only the CFR's last five numbers for vehicles and for trailers.
 The full CFR number also included a 2 digit prefix (followed by a dash) that reflected the last 2 digits in the year of manufacture of the vehicle.
 These plates also do not bear any form of validation tag / sticker, as there is no need for annual renewal.